zarthur/CSCC-Fundamentals-Android-Notes/week_07_08/readme.md

 subclasses' methods were used when we called Shape.draw().

 Java supports four kinds of polymorphism.
-- *coercion*: an operations serves multiple types through implicit conversion. for example, while division is defined for two integers or two doubles, division of an integer by a double is supported because the compiler coerces or implicitly converts the integer to a double.
+- *coercion*: an operation serves multiple types through implicit conversion. for example, while division is defined for two integers or two doubles, division of an integer by a double is supported because the compiler coerces or implicitly converts the integer to a double.
 Using the instance of a